MatrixLabsTech/MatrixUnityTool/README.md

 ## Future Goals

-1. **Adding New Wallets** - Add new Classes (parsers) forintegrating more wallets
+1. **Supporting New Chains & Wallets** - Add new Classes (parsers) forintegrating more wallets
-2. **Readme** - create easy to follow documentation and a video tutorial series for game developers to use this package.
+2. **Documentation** - create easy to follow documentation and a video tutorial series for game developers to use this package.
 3. **Adding more APIs** - Add more APIs for blockchain, such as NFT creation, and coin transfer, making it even easier for the developers
 4. **Auto-generate React App** - We want to create a CLI-based application that auto-generates a React app that can be directly used as the client front-end.

 ## Assumptions